araobp/bicycle/README.md

 Once I used RasPi/Arduino for IoT prototyping, ending up with unsatisfying results: complicated physical wiring problems.

-I stopped using RasPi/Arduino, and I started thinking of a combination of [PIC16F1-based sensor network](https://github.com/araobp/sensor-network) and Android to simplify physical wiring.
+So I started thinking of a combination of [PIC16F1-based sensor network](https://github.com/araobp/sensor-network) and Android to simplify physical wiring.

 ## Architecture